modrobert/SecureChatAnywhere/README.md

 it is his/her decision.
 Again, the user is in full control of the software and keys used.

-SecureChatAnywhered does not provide any security measures on the computer (localhost) where the user run the program, there are no attempts to obfuscate the keys in memory while executing or on disk.
+SecureChatAnywhere does not provide any security measures on the computer (localhost) where the user run the program, there are no attempts to obfuscate the keys in memory while executing or on disk.
 The keys are stored in plain text hex format in the 'SecureChatAnywhere.keys.txt' file residing in the same